melobern/training/README.md

 # training
-Some personal trainings : exercices I did, could be perfectly done or still in success.
+Some personal trainings : exercices I did, could be perfectly done or still in progress.